pblischak/QCF/README.rst

 `Command Line Tools <http://osxdaily.com/2014/02/12/install-command-line-tools-mac-os-x/>`__ installed.

 The software also comes with several Python scripts for processing and analyzing output.
-These scripts have been tested on Python versions 2.7 and 3.6, and require the ``numpy`` package, which can be installed as follows: ``pip install numpy``.
+These scripts have been tested on Python versions 3.5-3.7, and require the ``numpy`` package, which can be installed as follows: ``pip install numpy``.

 The steps to compile, test, and install ``qcf`` and the associated scripts